 • See our recent article about study abroad as a high-impact practice for students of color, which was highlighted on the UW Global Affairs website.

-• Check out our new podcast where we provide a space for BI staff, students, and community members to discuss issues related to men of color in college and professional spaces.
+• Check out our podcast where we provide a space for BI staff, students, and community members to discuss issues related to men of color in college and professional spaces.

 What is the BI?